JonPSmith/AspNetReactSamples/README.md

 - cachebuster values to be added to the production builds.
 - most likely change the endings of the `vendor.js` and `main.js` to ...**min**.js
 when running the production path to make it obvious.
+- The ASP.NET Core Gulp command `min:js` must ignore `vendor.js` and `main.js`.
+If they had .min.js on the end then it would be fine, but at the moment if bundles them all in, which will cause problems.